-iSAMS and CPOMS are the central methods for the recording of pastoral information. iSAMS is used by all staff to record positive and negative behaviour, as well as to log pastoral and academic concerns.
-CPOMS is used by staff to log anything that may constitute a safeguarding concern.
+CPOMS is the central method for the recording of pastoral information. iSAMS is also used by all staff to record positive behaviour.
+CPOMS is used by staff to log anything that may constitute a cause for concern.
 Associated meetings and discussions with parents are also logged.
-Groups' class teachers and Blocks' tutors are vital in monitoring and communicating trends or concerns regarding students in their care.
+Groups' class teachers and Blocks' tutors have access to their tutees' records to be able to view the chronology of events and are vital in monitoring and communicating trends or concerns regarding students in their care.